 So what is the cause of the structural, functional and process problems that are tearing companies and customers apart?

-The short answer is that, in most cases, organisations are simply not organised around their customers - and they never have been.
+The short answer is that, in most cases, businesses are simply not organised around their customers - and they never have been.
 They have evolved and developed to support accountability and ownership, rather than serve the customer.

 Michael Hinshaw, managing director of McorpCX, points to studies by the likes of Forrester Research and the American Management Association that demonstrate how the vast majority of company executives believe they have siloed organisations, which they acknowledge is hampering their performance – and their customer experience.